adaltas/node-nikita/docs/content/action/metadata/argument_to_config.md

 * Type: `string`

-When [writing and registering](/current/usages/register) Nikita actions, it is sometime interesting to simplify how arguments are provided.
-Instead of passing an object literal with a configuration property inside it as a string, it is potentially more convenient to directy provide this property.
+When [writing and registering](/current/usages/register) Nikita's actions, it is sometimes interesting to simplify how arguments are provided.
+Instead of passing an object literal with a configuration property inside it as a string, it is potentially more convenient to directly provide this property.

 For example, the `file.touch` action accept a `target` configuration property.
 An example to use it is: